Lumi-supercomputer/lumi-userguide/docs/software/containers/singularity.md

     There are two major providers of the `singularity` runtime, namely [Singularity CE][singularityce] and [Apptainer][apptainer], with the latter being a fork of the former.
 For most cases these should be fully compatible.

-## Building containers for LUMI

-Building containers on LUMI is, unfortunately, not an option; The `singularity build` command requires some level of root privileges, e.g. `sudo` or `fakeroot`, which are disabled on LUMI for security reasons.
-Thus, in order to prepare a Singularity/Apptainer container for LUMI, you have two options:

-1. Pull an existing container image (Singularity or Docker) from a registry.
-2. Build your own container on your local hardware, e.g. your laptop.
+    LUMI provides a Singularity CE runtime.

-### Pulling container images from a registry
+## Pulling container images from a registry

-Singularity allows pulling images (Singularity or Docker) from container registries such as [DockerHub][dockerhub] or [AMD Infinity Hub][infinity-hub].
+Singularity allows pulling existing container images (Singularity or Docker) from container registries such as [DockerHub][dockerhub] or [AMD Infinity Hub][infinity-hub].
 Pulling container images from registries can be done on LUMI.
-For instance, the Ubuntu image `ubuntu:22.04` can be pulled from DockerHub with the following
+For instance, the Ubuntu image `ubuntu:22.04` can be pulled from DockerHub with the following command:
-command:

 ```bash
 $ singularity pull docker://ubuntu:22.04